luciarebolino/RCA_Earth-Engines/README.md

-## Code snippets from Google Earth Engine :globe_with_meridians: 🛰️
+## CODE SNIPPETS :globe_with_meridians: 🛰️

 The following code snippets are designed as **interactive examples** to be used during the lecture.
-They will be demonstrated live, and participants will have the opportunity to engage with the code.

 In the **second part of the workshop**, we will **break down and explain each section of the code**